Gasteren/OneProfile/README.md

 # OneProfile

-**Instantly build your professional portfolio from GitHub + LinkedIn, in one click.**
+**Instantly build your professional portfolio from GitHub in one click.**

 OneProfile helps developers and tech professionals generate a clean, shareable portfolio by combining public GitHub data with a LinkedIn-style profile.
 Whether you're a hobbyist or a job seeker, OneProfile gives you a no-fuss way to showcase your projects, skills, and background.